homorunner/mcpmark-notion/docs/quickstart.md

 ```

 ### 3. Run Quick Example in MCPMark
-Suppose you are running the employee query task with gemini-2.5-flash, and name your experiment as mcpmark_quickstart, you can use the following command to test the `size_classification` task in `file_property`, which categorizes files by their sizes.
+Suppose you are running the employee query task with gemini-2.5-flash, and name your experiment as test-run-1, you can use the following command to test the `size_classification` task in `file_property`, which categorizes files by their sizes.

 ```bash
 python -m pipeline